 Step 6: Complete the debt thermometer.

 Then we fill out the Debt Thermometer with your percentages.
 Now, you have a visual in your budget binder of your debt going down.
-(Hint: If you’d rather have a single page thermometer, we have one you can get here… it’s a fridge favorite).
+(Hint: If you’d rather have a single page thermometer, without getting the binder… we have one you can get here… it’s a fridge favorite).

 Step 7: Calculate your net worth.

 Why do we do this?
 This is the single best way to track your success.
 It’s better than tracking the debt you’ve paid off, the amount you’ve spent, or the amount you’ve saved.
 It’s a “big picture” view of your finances and it’s significantly more encouraging to track your net worth than the debt you’ve paid off.